YairHalberstadt/stronginject/docs/Registration/InstanceRegistration.md

 ## Usage in modules

 In order for an instance field or property to be exported by a module it must be `public` and `static`.
+For it to be inherited it can also be `protected`.
 Instance fields and properties in containers can be `private` and `instance` if desired.

 ## Configuration